mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 [/enterprise]
 In the following instructions, we assume that you are using ZooKeeper for shared storage.

 1. From the bootstrap node, run this command to create a hashed password for superuser authentication, where `<superuser_password>` is the superuser password.

-Save the hashed password key for use in the `superuser_password_hash` parameter in your `config.yaml` file.
+2. Save the hashed password key for use in the `superuser_password_hash` parameter in your `config.yaml` file.

       ```bash
       sudo bash dcos_generate_config.ee.sh --hash-password <superuser_password>
       ```

 Here is an example of a hashed password output.

     ```
-    Extracting image from this script and loading into docker daemon, this step can take a few minutes
+    Extracting an image from this script and loading it into a docker daemon, can take a few minutes.
     dcos-genconf.9eda4ae45de5488c0c-c40556fa73a00235f1.tar
     Running mesosphere/dcos-genconf docker with BUILD_DIR set to /home/centos/genconf
     00:42:10 dcos_installer.action_lib.prettyprint:: ====> HASHING PASSWORD TO SHA512